cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

-# Write valuable unit test
+# [WIP] Write valuable tests
 Sometime you aren't confident to deliver the ticket and need to ask QA for costly regression tests.
 Or the maintainance effort project's tests are too much and it usually provide false positive alerts.
-In this blog, I'll share with you some base knownedge to tackle those issues.
+In this blog, I'll share with you some fundamental knownedge to tackle those issues.

 Most of this blog's meterials are retrieved from the book `Unit Testing: Principles, Practices, and Patterns MEAP V03` of the beloved author `Vladimir Khorikov`.

 ## Overview